- A WORD FROM OUR DIRECTOR

 *NOTE: Upon approach, the car in front of you may not have a transponder; approach the gate slowly to ensure it does not descend before you have cleared it.
 Also, if a guest is following you through the Gatehouse please stop to inform the attendant who will hold the gate open.

 Some issues may negatively affect transmission of the signal including low battery, location on the window or window material.
-Some windows of newer European vehicles prohibit frequency transmission.
-If this occurs, we will issue or order a transponder for the front of your license plate.
+Some windows of newer vehicles prohibit frequency transmission.
+If this occurs, we will issue or order a transponder for the passenger side headlamp.
+All sticker type transponders that are affixed to either the windshield or headlamp are non refundable.
+Black portable type transponders can be returned for a $25 refund.

 The Gatehouse staff can further explain these procedures or assist you with this process.
 We thank you for your participation in this program as we feel it enhances your experience at Martis Camp.